openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 Like RI5CY, the ARIANE core donated by ETH Zürich and U. Bologna was at the heart of the OpenHW Group creation.
 We need an application processor core in our portfolio.

+In addition, an embedded configuration with the same interfaces is relevant for teams who need both embedded and application cores while keeping a common infrastructure (bus interfaces...) and leveraging commonalities between configurations (e.g. for verification, toolchains...)

-Also, there are very few FPGA technology-independent softcores and CV32A6 is an alternative to proprietary cores.
+Also, there are very few vendor-neutral FPGA softcores and CV32A6 is an alternative to proprietary cores.

 ## Industry landscape: description of competing, alternative, or related efforts in the industry